Kellator/DelivR/README.md

 <br>
 Check out a live version hosted at [DelivR](https://kellator.github.io/delivr-react-app/#/)
 ### Technical
-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app) and developed using the MERN stack.
-The front end is built using HTML5, CSS3, and React/Redux.
-The backend uses ExpressJS and the Yelp Fusion API.
+This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+DelivR was developed using:
+..*HTML5
+..*CSS3
+..*JavaScript
+..*React
+..*Redux
+..*Express
+DelivR is responsive and adjusts to different viewport sizes.
 DelivR is hosted on GH Pages with a proxy run through Heroku to access Yelp's Fusion API.
-### Testing
+### Testing Suite and Continuous Integration
+Jest
+Travis CI